Abbey Academies Trust Listening Period

 Alongside the sharing of ideas and best practice, the structural changes are:

-• Governance changes: Trinity MAT becomes the “receiving” trust and PALT will no longer exist as an entity.
+• Governance changes: Pope Francis becomes the “receiving” trust and OLQP will transfer into Pope Francis.

 • TUPE of staff: Staff are transferred under the Transfer of Employment (Protection of Employment), which ensures employees’ rights are protected when they transfer to a new organisation.